alx-tools/deep-learning-vagrant-machine/README.md

 You must install VirtubalBox and Vagrant before continuing.

 # Getting started
-First and foremost, let's install git and gitbash (essential for windows users).
-Go to this [link](https://git-scm.com/downloads), download the appropriate installer for your platform, and install git.
-For Windows users, **be sure to install git-bash** as well.
+**Windows Users**: First and foremost, you should install git and gitbash.
+Go to this [link](https://git-scm.com/downloads), download the appropriate installer for your platform, and install git. **Be sure to select the option for git-bash** as well.

-Once Vagrant and VirtualBox are installed, clone this repository or import `Vagrantfile` and `bootstrap.sh` in a directory.
+Now that you have Vagrant and VirtualBox (and gitbash) installed, clone or download this repository into a directory.
+The main files of interest are `Vagrantfile` and `bootstrap.sh`.

 <!-- Next, install VirtualBox Additions plugin for Vargrant.
 Use the following command:
 `vagrant plugin install vagrant-vbguest` -->